• Skip to primary navigation

 Instructions

-• Cook the pasta as per package instructions (about 10 mins).
-When cooked, drain and set aside.
+• Cook pasta as per package instructions until al dente, then drain and set aside.

-• Add the sliced mushrooms and continue to sauté for 4 minutes, stirring regularly.
+• Add sliced mushrooms and continue to sauté for 4 minutes, stirring regularly.

-• Bring the mixture to a boil, reduce the heat slightly and allow it to bubble gently for 5 minutes.
+• Add coconut milk, broccoli, frozen peas and beans (if using) to pan.
+Bring to a boil, reduce to low heat and allow mixture to bubble gently for 5 minutes.

-• Remove from the heat and serve immediately in large bowls.
+• Stir in cooked pasta and serve immediately in large bowls.
+Optionally top with vegan parmesan.

 Tried this recipe?Leave a rating above and mention @vancouverwithlove or tag #vancouverwithlove on Instagram!